Leveraging Design-Aware Context in Large Language Models for Code Comment Generation: Evaluation

 The first method of evaluation comes from the similarity of the LLM-generated comments with a known set of useful comments.
-We use the labeled dataset of comments from ~\cite{majumdar2022automated}, which is labeled as useful/useless by industry professionals.
-This provides us with the ground truth of the usefulness of comments. \\ We choose CodeBERTScore ~\cite{cui2022codeexpexplanatorycodedocument}, GPTScore ~\cite{fu2023gptscoreevaluatedesire}, ROUGE ~\cite{lin-2004-rouge} and BLEU ~\cite{10.3115/1073083.1073135} as our metrics.
+We use the labeled dataset of comments from ~\cite{majumdar2022automated}, which is labeled as useful/useless by industry professionals, as the ground truth. \\ We choose CodeBERTScore ~\cite{cui2022codeexpexplanatorycodedocument}, GPTScore ~\cite{fu2023gptscoreevaluatedesire}, ROUGE ~\cite{lin-2004-rouge} and BLEU ~\cite{10.3115/1073083.1073135} as our metrics.
 We have chosen CodeBERTScore instead of BERTScore ~\cite{zhang2020bertscoreevaluatingtextgeneration}, because we want similarity in a code-specific context.

 From Table \ref{tab:similarity_metrics}, we see that performance drops sharply when ASTs are included, as their size crowds out useful context and lowers comment quality.
-Additionally, BLEU and ROUGE provide poor results because LLM-generated comments tend to be more verbose and detailed than human ones, which these metrics penalize.
+Additionally, BLEU and ROUGE provide poor results because LLM-generated comments tend to be more verbose and detailed than those generated by humans, which these metrics penalize.
 Embedding-based metrics do not have this problem.
-Hence, we can focus on CodeBERTScore ~\cite{zhang2020bertscoreevaluatingtextgeneration} and GPTScore ~\cite{fu2023gptscoreevaluatedesire}.
+Hence, we can focus on CodeBERTScore ~\cite{cui2022codeexpexplanatorycodedocument} and GPTScore ~\cite{fu2023gptscoreevaluatedesire}.